oarkflow/secretr/README.md

 ## Security Considerations

 - Vault encrypts your secrets on disk.
 Ensure your master key is kept secure.
+- Vault files are bound to the device they were created on using device fingerprinting.
+- Even if a vault file is copied and the master key is known, it cannot be accessed from a different device.
 - Regularly back up your vault using the provided backup commands.
 - Audit logs are stored in the vault directory to track operations.